gregid/standard-resource/docs/store/creating-a-store.md

 The store provides methods to create and update resources and groups.
 The following guides will cover how you can do those things.

+### Tips

+* There should only ever be one store for each application.